Admissions Questions

 Who would be a good fit for the Master of Science in Applied Health Informatics (MS/AHI) program?

-The MS/AHI program is designed for clinically-prepared healthcare professionals, as well as non-clinical professionals in fields such as computer science, technology management and healthcare management interested in implementing and managing health care information systems in complex environments.
-Successful students are engaged and motivated to seek opportunities to learn and work in a collaborative environment.
+The MS/AHI program is designed for clinical and non-clinical professionals interested in implementing and managing healthcare information systems in complex environments.
+Successful students are engaged and motivated to seek opportunities to learn and work in a collaborative environment to solve healthcare and business problems using technology.

-Do I need a specific undergraduate degree or background to apply?
+Do I need a specific undergraduate degree or background to apply for the MS/AHI program?

 No. The program welcomes students from various educational and professional backgrounds.
 We do, however, highly recommend that students have an affinity for and interest in gaining technical skills given that students learn technical tools such as SQL, Python, R and Tableau.